Plan the conversation carefully.

 Try this before the conversation

-1. Write one sentence that names apology that feels incomplete without diagnosing anyone.
+1. Write one sentence that names how to respond to an apology that feels incomplete without diagnosing anyone.

 2. Choose whether the next move is a request, a boundary, a repair, or a pause.